OgetoOndicho/OgetoOndicho/README.md

-# Hi there 👋, Welcome to my Github Profile
+# Hello there 👋, Welcome to my Github Profile
 I'm Gifton Ondicho Ogeto.
 A pasionate Data Scientist with a deep flair for numbers, data and tech.

 ## About Me